 The application form asks questions that relate to the assessment criteria below.
 The amount of detail and supporting evidence you provide in your application should be relative to the project size, complexity and grant amount requested.
 You should provide evidence to support your answers.
-The application form displays size limits for answers.
+The application form displays character limits for each response.

-We will only consider funding applications that score highly against each assessment criterion, as these represent best value for money.
+We will only consider funding applications that score more than 65 per cent against each assessment criterion, as these represent best value for money.